Stories

 —a student

-Students at MEMS, Manchester Elementary and Middle School in Manchester, Vermont raised money and collected items for a “Program in Mexico City, Mexico” helping girls who are living in the streets.
+Students at MEMS (Manchester Elementary and Middle School in Manchester, Vermont) raised money and collected items for a program in Mexico City aiding girls who are living in the streets.
 The students shared their mission with all of the schools in the area.
 The response was amazing.
 I Matter, You Matter Caring Coins and cards and written words of caring and hope on posters were also shared with the girls as reminders of their caring connections.

 Veterans Day at Molly Stark Elementary School